-“We believe that if a society is free; if people are free to express their views without fear of prosecution, if the media is independent, free and journalists act freely without any sort of censorship or fear from prosecution, the society will be able to come to a consensus on the issues of development in the areas of health, education, infrastructure, accountability, and rule of law.
+“We believe that if a society is free; if people are free to express their views without fear of prosecution if the media is independent, free and journalists act freely without any sort of censorship or fear of prosecution, the society will be able to come to a consensus on the issues of development in the areas of health, education, infrastructure, accountability, and rule of law.
 If people are able to express their views in all these areas, you’re creating an enabling environment for sustainable development,” Banda said.

 He disclosed that UNESCO was working very hard with many development actors to promote Article-19 and all the rights attached to it.

 The universal declaration of human rights states that “Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.”